arcandspark/lecertvend/README.md

 parent folder, and a folder for the domain for which certificates will be issued.

-The parent folder must contain a secret called "cftoken" with a key named "token".
-This will be used as the CloudFlare API token for solving DNS challenges.
+The parent folder must contain a secret called `lecertvend` which contains credential information for CloudFlare and LetsEncrypt.
+This secret should contain the following keys:

+  * `cfToken` - CloudFlare API token which can write DNS records in the domain for which certificates will be requested
+  * `contact` - The email address to use for a Let's Encrypt account
+  * `leKey` *(optional)* - The Let's Encrypt account private key.

+The `leKey` field does not need to be provided.
+If it does not exist, the next run of lecertvend will generate a key and LE account and store the key here.

 This structure helps facilitate Vault policies which offer access to issue and renew certs for a subset of the domains